dev-ggomes/Markdown-Complete-Guide4-README.md/README.md

 <p align='center'>

-  If you want to contribute to this repository you can `fork it`
+  If you want to contribute to this repository you can `fork it` or open an `issue`!
-  >⚠️Forks may be used only to improve this repository to the community.
-Disrespectful or meaning forks will be reported
+  >⚠️**Forks** and **issues** should only be used to improve this repository for the community.
+Disrespectful forks and issues will be reported.

 </p>